 The vast majority of wrongful termination claims involving employment retaliation and discrimination matters handled by the Golden Law Office come from attorney referrals.
 We receive these referrals because the law involving employment retaliation and discrimination is quickly evolving.
 An employer’s HR representative or entire HR department is likely trained on the evolving law.
 Also, HR departments are sometimes trained or coached by attorneys on how to terminate employees without subjecting the employer to a lawsuit.

 At the outset, the employee who uncovers and reports wrongdoing, whether its abuse of adults in violation of KRS Chapter 209, financial mismanagement, discrimination pursuant to KRS 344.040 or retaliation pursuant to KRS 344.280, is at a significant disadvantage.
 Golden Law Office is here to help.
-Attorneys Golden and Peterson are up to date on the changes and nuances in this complicated area of law and are ready, willing and able to handle your employment retaliation or discrimination case.
+Attorney Dale Golden is up to date on the changes and nuances in this complicated area of law and are ready, willing and able to handle your employment retaliation or discrimination case.